 He was becoming a big name, so that by 1923 the fact that he had flu, and would miss a forthcoming Oxford v Cambridge meeting was significant enough to warrant a headline in The Times: ‘Seagrove unable to run’.
 His subsequent recovery, enabling him to participate in the next competition, was similarly welcomed in a Daily Express headline: ‘Seagrove will run’.
 He wasn’t the fastest runner on the circuit, but his dogged competitiveness and his unusually studious appearance – complete with round, wire-framed spectacles – gave him an image that attracted attention and proved popular.

-On leaving university, he took a job as a teacher at a boys’ school, the same career path followed by a number of his contemporaries, including Guy Butler at Lancing College and Bevel Rudd at Harrow.
+On leaving university, he took a job as a teacher at a boys’ school, the same career path followed by a number of his sporting contemporaries from Oxbridge, including Guy Butler at Lancing College and Bevel Rudd at Harrow.
 ‘Increased public school interest in athletics is indicated by the numerous appointments of famous “blues” to masterships during the last ten years,’ noted the press.
 ‘The benefit the boys have derived from these appointments is proved by the remarkable rise in the standard of performance.’

 In Seagrove’s case he went to Glenalmond College in Perthshire, and clearly made a difference.
 In 1926 the school entered the Public Schools’ Sports for the first time and had some success.
 ‘The greatest credit,’ it was said, ‘is due to their trainer, Mr Seagrove, the old Cambridge Blue and Olympic runner.’